BtcLayer/Cosmos/UPGRADING.md

 Replace all your CometBFT logger imports by `cosmossdk.io/log`.

-Additionally, `depinject` / app v2 users must now supply a logger through the main `depinject.Supply` function instead of passing it to `appBuilder.Build`.
+Additionally, `depinject` / app di users must now supply a logger through the main `depinject.Supply` function instead of passing it to `appBuilder.Build`.

 ```diff
 appConfig = depinject.Configs(